adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 This lab consists of two main exercises that will help you understand and implement key features in Adobe Commerce storefront:

 1. **Enhanced Cart Experience**: A smaller exercise that demonstrates how to add visual category indicators to cart items.
-2. **Payment Method Integration**: A comprehensive exercise that guides you through creating and integrating a custom OOPE (Out-of-Process Extension) payment method.
+2. **Payment Method Integration**: A comprehensive exercise that guides you through creating and integrating a custom OOPE (Out Of Process Extensibility) payment method.

 ## Prerequisites
 Before starting this lab, you must have completed the Commerce Partner Days - ACCS Session.
 This ensures you have: